-Though I’ll deny it, truth is Australia is a LONG way away from much of the world and the shortest international flight I’ve taken out of the country was to Singapore, 8-hours away.
+Though I’ll deny it, the truth is Australia is a LONG way away from much of the world and the shortest international flight I’ve taken out of the country was to Singapore, 8-hours away.
 Owch.
 Even in the best seats, that long sitting in tight economy seats really does my head in.

 When I can, I’ll upgrade myself on long-haul flights.
 To afford upgrades, I travel internationally on a mix of frequent flyer points or discount Business class fares.
 Sometimes, if I’m lucky, an airline may even invite me to experience their premium cabins in return for me covering it on social media and this blog.